parafoxia/analytix/README.md

 ## OAuth authentication

-All requests need to be authorised through OAuth 2.
+All requests to the YouTube Analytics API need to be authorised through OAuth 2.
 In order to do this, you will need a Google Developers project with the YouTube Analytics API enabled.
 You can find instructions on how to do that in the [API setup guide](https://analytix.readthedocs.io/en/latest/refs/yt-analytics-setup.html), or on [this video](https://www.youtube.com/watch?v=1Xday10ZWeg).

 When *analytix* boots up for the first time, it will display a link, and ask for a code.
-You'll need to follow that link, run through all the steps, and enter the code to authorise *analytix*.
+You'll need to follow that link, run through all the steps, and enter the code to authorise it.
 Once that's done, *analytix* saves the tokens to the disk (if you plan to run *analytix* on a server, make sure these are in a safe place).
-This file, as well as your access token, will also contain your refresh token, which *analytix* will automatically use to refresh your access token when needed.
+This includes your refresh token, which *analytix* will automatically use to refresh your access token when needed.

 This means you should only have to authorise *analytix* **once every 200 days**.
 If you want to reset your tokens, you can either force authorisation within *analytix*, or simple delete the generated token file.